-I recently moved from Boston to Providence into a one-bedroom apartment.
-It gave me the chance to renew and use my new space more intentionally than when I shared with housemates.
+When I moved into a one-bedroom apartment a few years ago, I had the chance to renew and use my new space more intentionally than when I shared with housemates.
 The use of space can have a great effect on one’s spiritual life.
 The Georgetown University Center for Liturgy had a project called EnVisionChurch, which helped churches discern liturgical architecture, the use of art and space, and put them in touch with professionals who could help in design and renovation.
 It’s kind of like feng shui for churches.

 My goal was to create a personal prayer space in my living room that I would use regularly.
 It had to be attractive and comfortable enough, and help facilitate my prayer and awareness of God’s presence.
 In my former time as a Jesuit, an extra chair was standard issue with any Jesuit room, so forming a prayer space around that was pretty easy.
 Typically there was a lamp next to it and many Jesuits put religious art on their walls.
 These were things I wanted to incorporate into the prayer space of my new flat.
 But I also wanted simplicity.